a-wesole/VertexCP_miniAOD/README.md

 But other branches can easily be added in the future.
 You want to check the origianl branch for more information.

 The code been edited to produce skimmedEDM and TTree simultaneously.
+The code is updated for miniAOD input. i.e.) using packedPFCandidates and OfflineSlimmedPrimaryVertices instead of GeneralTracks and OfflinePrimaryVertices.
 VertexCompositeProducer/test/run_edm_TTree.py